ayhem18/ProxSkip/README.md

 python resnet18/train.sgd.py
 ```

 Files tagged with losses, such are `resnet18.losses.*` are losses saved during the training of each of experiments.
 They are used to produce plots.

+In addition to training a Resnet Model with our implementation of ScaffNew, we attempted to reproduce some of the experiments from the paper.

+With the right environment running the notebooks below with reproduce the results:

+1. paper_experiment/experiences_1.ipynb to reproduce the main experiments: Comparing the performance of Local GD with ScaffNew and Stochastic Local GD with Stochastic ScaffNew

+2. paper_experiment/experiences_1.ipynb to reproduce some extra